 - Rotate your entire torso to the right, bringing the ball close to the floor beside you.

-- Return to centre, then rotate left.
-That is one rep.
+- Return to center, then rotate left.
+That’s one rep.

 Sets and reps: 3 sets of 20 reps — 10 each side.
 Keep heels on the floor if the full version is too challenging to start.

 Watch for this: Rotate your entire torso — not just your arms.
 The ball follows your shoulders.
-If your shoulders are staying still and only your arms are moving, you are not working your obliques.
+If your shoulders stay still and only your arms move, you’re not working your obliques.

 6. Wood chop

 The wood chop trains diagonal movement — the pattern your body uses constantly in daily life and sport.
 Most gym exercises only train forward and back, or up and down.
-This one covers what they miss.
+This one covers what they miss and trains across the transverse plane of motion.

 How to do it: